Norris C. Williamson: Background

 Williamson was born in the now ghost town of Salem in Benton County, one of the six northernmost counties of Mississippi.
 His parents were the former Josephine Leggett and Albert W. Williamson.
 In 1897, Norris Williamson received his Bachelor of Science degree from Mississippi State University in Starkville, an institution then only seventeen years old.
 On July 4, 1897, he relocated to East Carroll Parish in far northeastern Louisiana to become a contractor in the construction of levees along the Mississippi River.
 In 1904, he purchased the Owenton Plantation.
 In 1920, he closed the construction business to devote full-time to the 4,000-acre Wilton Plantation, where he raised cotton, cattle, and grains.
 The historically black Union Baptist Church No. 1 was built on Williamson lands in 1928.

-In 1918, at age of forty-two, Williamson married the former Sally Cooke (1887-1976), daughter of H. Brent Cooke and the former Rachel Wilson of Louisville, Kentucky.
+In 1918, at age of forty-two, Williamson married the former Sally Cooke (1887–1976), daughter of H. Brent Cooke and the former Rachel Wilson of Louisville, Kentucky.
 In 1922, he joined others in the organization of the Louisiana Farm Bureau Federation and was a member of the original board of directors.
 In 1923, he worked to organize the Louisiana and the American cotton cooperative associations.
 Williamson co-founded and served on the executive committee of the National Council of Farmer Cooperatives.
 In 1928, he and Sally adopted a seven-year-old daughter, Norris Williamson, who later married Joseph Lawrence Brock.
-Norris Brock died in 1948 at the age of twenty-seven, a year before her father's passing.
+Norris Brock died in 1948 at the age of twenty-seven, a year before her father's death.
 In 1944, twelve years after Williamson's Senate tenure ended, Progressive Farmer magazine declared him "Man of the Year" because of his service to agriculture.
 Williamson was a member of the Masonic lodge.